earthly/actions-setup/README.md

-# actions
+# actions-setup
-GitHub Actions for earthly
+GitHub Actions for setting up earthly

 To use earthly with hithub actions, create a file under `.github/workflows/ci.yml` with the contents: